rootCircle/Zoom-AutoRecorder/README.md

 ### How to Use
 1. Download the binary/code from [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/releases).
 2. Run the executable or the main.py file as per the case may be.
-3. [Optional] Install the required libraries if you are using source code.
+     - [Optional] Install the required libraries if you are using source code.
-     - Then you can make an executable from the step given [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#build-an-executable).
+          - Then you can make an executable from the step given [here](#build-an-executable).
 Then revert to step 2.
-4. Create a service by entering the details in the app's GUI homepage.
+3. Create a service by entering the details in the app's Create Service Page.
-     - In case of doubt, you can watch the [walkthrough video](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#video).
+     - In case of doubt, you can watch the [walkthrough video](#video).
-5. It is always recommended to test against a [Test Meeting](https://zoom.us/test) before attending a real meeting.
+4. Make sure that all the [requirements](#requirements) are fulfilled.
-6. Make sure that steps 1,2 & 5 of the [requirements](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements) are fulfilled.
+5. In App GUI, click on 'Autoload Service' and then click 'Start Service'.
-7. In App GUI, click on 'Load Pre-created Service'.
-It will show all the logs of services created in the past.
+     - Autoload Service automatically loads most suitable meeting for user to join.
-8. Then, click 'Autoload Suitable Service'.
+     - Alternatively, you may use 'View Service' to open alternate meetings manually.

-9. Finally, click 'Start Service'.
+> It is always recommended to test against a [Test Meeting](https://zoom.us/test) before attending a real meeting.

 BOOM!
 You are ready to use this software like a champ!